The Importance of Credo in Multiagent Learning: Empirical Evaluation

 Fully self-focused agents fail to solve the dilemma, receiving the lowest mean population reward of any scenario.
 Previous work has found that the highest rewards in Cleanup are obtained when agents optimize for reward signals from all agents (i.e., system-focus)~\cite{Wang2019EvolvingIM,McKee2020SocialDA,gemp2020d3c}.
 However, we find that some self- or team-focus improves the mean reward significantly over the system-focused setting.
 We divide the five highest-reward environments into two scenarios shown in Figure~\ref{fig:cleanup_results-reward}.
 First, when agents with high system-focus also have slight self-focus (Figure~\ref{fig:cleanup_results-reward}, green star), and second, when agents have high team-focus relative to their other credo parameters (Figure~\ref{fig:cleanup_results-reward}, yellow stars).
 These scenarios achieve at least 30\% higher mean population reward per-episode than the full common interest setting (system-focused; left corner).

 \textbf{Scenario 1:} The first scenario we examine is when highly system-focused agents have slight self-focus, $\mathbf{cr}_i = \langle 0.2, 0.0, 0.8 \rangle$ (green star).
 Agents with this credo achieve 33\% higher reward per-episode compared to a population with full common interest.
 This result is comparable to a similar finding in past work~\cite{Durugkar2020BalancingIP}, where a cooperative group performs best when agents have some selfish preferences of how to complete a task.
-This suggests that, despite using an entirely different domain, agents with high common interest but slight self-focus may consistently contribute to high group performance and is worthy of more exploration.
+This suggests that, despite using an entirely different domain, some amount of self-focus may consistently lead to high global performance and is worthy of more exploration.

 \textbf{Scenario 2:} With the introduction of teams-focus, we more closely examine another credo scenario that contains four of the top five experiments with high mean rewards.
 The yellow stars in Figure~\ref{fig:cleanup_results-reward} show experiments when agents have high team-focus relative to their other credo parameters, specifically $\mathbf{cr}_i \in \{\langle 0.0, 1.0, 0.0 \rangle, \\ \langle 0.2, 0.8, 0.0 \rangle, \langle 0.0, 0.8, 0.2 \rangle, \langle 0.2, 0.6, 0.2 \rangle \}$.
 As discussed in Scenario 1, agents with high system-focus experience a decrease in rewards when they are \emph{too} system-focused.
 In Scenario 2, high team-focused agents achieve high rewards regardless if self-focus is zero or 0.2, echoing our result in the IPD that teammates are not required to have full common interest.
 These insights may be useful when attempting to influence credo in settings where agents are unable to guarantee their amount of self-focus or team commitment.